-The trail is quite short (only about 1 km), but the area is so full of interesting things that you can literally explore it for hours!
+The trail is quite short (only about 1 km), but the area is so full of interesting things that you can literally explore for hours.

 There are large boulders that need to be passed under and over, two short bridges to cross, narrow paths to meander, and ladders to climb.

 The area you arrive at after you descend the first ladder (shown above) is jaw-dropping.
 The kids thought it looked like something out of Jurassic Park.
 You wind up being in the middle of towering sandstone cliffs, that are surrounded by lush vegetation (obviously the vegetation would look a little different if it were another season).

 As you walk through this narrow canyon, make sure to look up.
 The rock faces are simply incredible!